Anderson, South Carolina: Anderson University

 In 1911, Anderson College was established by the Anderson Chamber of Commerce.
-Anderson College was a successor to the Johnson Female Seminary and is affiliated with the South Carolina Baptist Convention, in particular the First Baptist Church of Anderson.
-Anderson College became a co-educational, two-year junior college in 1930, and in 2006, it became Anderson University.
+Anderson College was the successor to Johnson University and is affiliated with the South Carolina Baptist Convention.
+Anderson College became Anderson University.
+It is accredited as a Level VI institution (offers bachelors, masters, Ph.D. degrees) by the Southern Association of Colleges and Schools Commission on Colleges.
+As of October 2022, it is the largest private university in South Carolina.

 Geography

 Anderson is located in the northwest corner of South Carolina on the Piedmont plateau.
 Anderson is a 1-hour drive from the Blue Ridge Mountains and a 4-hour drive from the South Carolina coast.
-Anderson lies roughly at the midpoint of the busy I-85 corridor between Atlanta and Charlotte.
+Anderson lies roughly at the midpoint of the I-85 corridor between Atlanta and Charlotte.